gauravsoni119/ng2-tel-input/README.md

         "styles.css",<br />
         "../node_modules/intl-tel-input/build/css/intlTelInput.css"]<br />
 <br />

+Now add Ng2TelInputModule into your AppModule.
+For example,<br /> import {Ng2TelInputModule} from 'ng2-intl-tel-input';
 Once done, we are ready to use this library.

 # How to use with angular-cli